-How small businesses can benefit from the COVID-related Tax Relief Act enacted Dec 27, 2020Articles
+How small businesses can benefit from the recent COVID-related Tax Relief ActsArticles

 The Consolidated Appropriations Act, 2021 (Act) was signed into law on Sunday December 27, 2020.
-This Act contains many changes and updates to the previous relief bill for COVID-19, and it would be impossible to cover all of them in one article.
-In this post, we aim to highlight a few of the provisions of the Act that would be of interest to small businesses:
+The American Rescue Plan Act was enacted on March 11, 2021.
+These two bills contain many changes and updates to the previous relief bill for COVID-19, and it would be impossible to cover all of them in one article.
+In this post, we aim to highlight a few of the provisions of the bills that would be of interest to small businesses:

 1. Expenses paid using forgiven Paycheck Protection Program (PPP) funds are tax deductible.
 The Act reverses the IRS’s previous guidance and permits taxpayers to deduct the expenses paid with the PPP loan proceeds to the extent they would otherwise qualify as ordinary and necessary business expenses.
 Special rules apply.